niklasbrake/LPS-2020/README.md

 There are four sections to this repository:
 * **stimulus_presentation**.
 This contains the functions used to create the GUI for presenting visual stimuli.
 * **data_analysis**.
-This contains the functions used to extract data from raw ThorLabs data files and analysis image and time series data.
+This contains the functions used to extract data from raw ThorLabs data files and analyse image and time series data.
 * **misc_functions**.
 This contains miscellaneous functions.

 I completed this work as an undergraduate research assistant in the [RuthazerLab](http://ruthazerlab.mcgill.ca/) in 2016-2017.
 A brief overview of the pipeline is presented in the document "Pipeline Overiew.docx".